raydipanwita/Database/sql_bites/01_setting_up_database.md

   4 | Ali          | April 2022
 ```

 *(By convention, table names and column names are **always lowercase**, using underscores to separate words).
-Table names are always plural*
+Table names are always plural.*

 ## Setup